Are you ready for the 2024 General Election?

 Election Day 2024 is Tuesday, November 5, 2024.
 What is your plan to go vote?

-We are halfway through 2024!
+We are coming up to a big election!
 Like you, we at Pro-Choice North Carolina have been preparing for this huge election year.
 In North Carolina, that election cycle starts when early voting begins on Thursday, October 17.
 Are you ready to vote?

 While the presidential and congressional races will get a lot attention, don't forget that it's not just politicians at the top of the ticket that we will need to cast our vote for.
 With races for the Governor, North Carolina Attorney General, state legislators, judges, county commissioners, and even city council and school board members, many of us will have a robust number of races on our ballot.
 Don't miss this opportunity to weigh in on federal, state, and local elected offices.
 All races on the ballot are important, and many of them have an impact on our reproductive freedom.